fhightower-tc/fhightower-tc.gitlab.io/content/post/playbooks/Document Keyword Check.md

 viewLink = "https://github.com/ThreatConnect-Inc/threatconnect-playbooks/tree/master/playbooks/KeyWord%20Parsing"
 +++

+This playbook was featured in a "Playbook Friday" blog: [https://threatconnect.com/blog/document-parsing-keyword-tagging/](https://threatconnect.com/blog/document-parsing-keyword-tagging/)!
+The blog post includes installation and setup instructions.

 ## Usage

 Populate DataStore with Keywords - This Playbook will only need to be ran once, it will create an list of keywords in JSON format and submit them to a datastore in ElasticSearch for your Org called "keywords".
 The keywords themselves are stored in variables so they can be updated for easy of future additions.